rosberry/swift-style-guide/README.md

 }
 ```

 Chained methods using trailing closures should be clear and easy to read in context.
-Decisions on spacing and line breaks is left to the discretion of the author, but don't use anonymous arguments.
+Decisions on spacing and line breaks are left to the discretion of the author, but don't use anonymous arguments.
 Examples:

 ```swift
 let value = numbers